alessandropetrolati/csound-floss/book/12-h-how-to-fully-integrate-csound-ios.md

 In this section we will see a more complex example to access memory (_gen_) of _Csound_ and display the contents on a UIView.

-The _waveDrawView_ class interacts with the waveLoopPointsView, the _loopoints_ allow us to select a portion of the file via the zoom on the waveform (pinch in / out).These values (loopoints) are managed by Csound which ensures the correct reading of the file and returns the normalized value (i.e. 0 ÷ 1) of the instantaneous phase of reading.
+The _waveDrawView_ class interacts with the waveLoopPointsView, the _loopoints_ allow us to select a portion of the file via the zoom on the waveform (pinch in / out).
+These values (loopoints) are managed by Csound which ensures the correct reading of the file and returns the normalized value (i.e. 0 ÷ 1) of the instantaneous phase of reading.

 The two classes are instantiated in _**Main.storyboard**_, please note to the hierarchy that must be respected for the setup of other projects as well as the three _UIView_ must have the same size (frame) and cannot be dynamically resized.